sammeh543/CycleTrackApp/README.md

   "uiPassword": "changeMe123"
 }
 ```
-## Network Access & IP Whitelisting (Web/Server Mode)
+## Network Access & IP Allowlisting (Web/Server Mode)

-You can access the app from other devices (like your phone) on the same WiFi network.
+You can access the app from other devices (like your phone) on the same Wi-Fi network.

 ### How to Find Your PC’s IP Address